Stochastic modeling and computational design of microstructural materials

 The purpose is to develop computational methods to enable microscopic image-based statistical characterization, stochastic reconstruction, numerical modeling, and uncertainty quantification of the heterogeneous microstructural materials.
 In addition, we are also interested in physics-informed statistical learning methods to discover the processing-microstructure-property relation for computational material design.

-– Stochastic reconstruction of digital microstructures to predict properties of interest.
+– Statistical characterization and stochastic reconstruction of digital microstructures to predict mechanical and electrochemical properties;

 Supported by Ford University Research Program (URP)

 – Deep learning-based discovery and design of cellular metamaterials to achieve superior performances (e.g. elastic wave trapping, impact energy absorption);

 – Uncertainty quantification of the spatially-correlation random quantities in complex topological structures.